a2stuff/a2d/res/notes/testplan.md

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

-* Verify that GS/OS volume name cases show correctly (e.g. ProDOS 2.5 disk).
+* Verify that GS/OS volume name cases show correctly.
-* Verify that GS/OS file name cases show correctly (e.g. ProDOS 2.5 disk).
+* Verify that GS/OS file name cases show correctly.

 * Open two windows.
 Click the close box on the active window.
 Verify that only the active window closes.
 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple: